sematext/docs/docs/team/index.md

 ## Transfer Apps
 No level of Access can change the Owner status of an App.
 To transfer the ownership of an App, use the [Transfer Apps](./transfer-apps) feature.
-Click the **Start Ownership Transfer** button to open the side modal, select an app, click **Transfer to...** to proceed, enter the email of the user you want to transfer the App to, and hit **Transfer Ownership**.
+Click the **Start Ownership Transfer** button to open the side modal, select an App, click **Transfer to...** to proceed, enter the email of the user you want to transfer the App to, and hit **Transfer Ownership**.

 ## Typical use of Roles in an Organization or Team